randomascii/main/xperf/XperfUI/ReadMe.txt

 Have xperftemptracedir default to %temp%?
 Add compatibility manifest up to Windows 8.1
-Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx StripChromeSymbols.py needs to pass the appropriate command-line to xperf to ignored dropped events and time inversions.
+Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx